oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForProcessing.md

 <details><summary><b>If you've forgotten your Kubernetes dashboard details</b></summary>
 <p>

-You can get the IP address being used for the dashboard by looking at the servcies list for the kube-system namespace
+You can get the IP address being used for the dashboard by looking at the services list for the kube-system namespace

 - In the OCI Cloud Shell type :
   - `kubectl get services -n kube-system`